Which domestic coffee machines make the best coffee ?

 Think about how much you want the machine to do for you, how much you want to pay, and you’re well on your way to narrowing down the choices to one type of machine in a particular price range.

-In a hurry ??.. here’s the TOP 10 from all our coffee machine reviews
+In a hurry… here’s the TOP 10 from coffee machine reviews…

-Best to take on your travels – Aeropress
+1. Best lightweight manual espresso maker to take on your travels – Aeropress

-Best single serve for the commute to work– Kitchenaid Personal Coffeemaker
+2. Best single serve coffee for the commute to work– Kitchenaid Personal Coffeemaker

-Best value for the crowd at home or in the office – Cuisinart Grind & Brew Plus
+3. Best value long black cup for the crowd at home or office – Cuisinart Grind & Brew Plus

-Best budget Nespresso machine – for students and gift givers – Nespresso Inissia
+4. Best budget Nespresso pod machine – for students and gift givers – Nespresso Inissia

-Best barista quality Nespresso machine for busy people – Sage (Breville) Creatista Uno
+5. Best Nespresso pod machine Latte for busy people – Sage (Breville) Creatista Uno

-Best retro style entry level Delonghi pump espresso machine – De ‘Longhi Dedica
+6. Best retro style, entry-level Delonghi pump espresso machine – De ‘Longhi Dedica

-Best manual machine to be seen pulling an espresso from – La Pavoni Professional
+7. Best manual espresso machine to be seen pulling an espresso from – La Pavoni Professional

-Best semi-automatic bean-to-cup machine to learn the barista craft on – Sage ( Breville) The Barista Touch
+8. Best semi-automatic bean-to-cup machine to learn thebarista craft – Sage ( Breville) The Barista Touch

-Best automatic bean-to-cup espresso & latte machine – De Longhi Eletta Cappucino
+9. Best automatic bean-to-cup espresso and latte machine – De Longhi Eletta Cappucino

-For the super stylish, best bean-to-cup machine to use with a smartphone – Jura S8
+10. For the super stylish, the best bean-to-cup machine to use with a smartphone – Jura S8

 Yes, you too can have your cake and eat it … well, we should say, your espresso and drink it !